Algorant/obsidian_backup/MV/New Notes/2025 Goals.md

 	- Gap on front door and garage door, re-do the door stop rubber stuff
 - Garage
 	- Fix lighting
+- Upstairs
+	- New rug for kids bedroom
 ### Outdoor/Patio
 - Shade solution
 - Side of house reno